Tutorials

 Prerequisites

 You must follow the previous tutorial steps before starting this tutorial.
-You must have a new project with the required plugin source files.
-Remember that we want to build this domain.

 Adding attributes to plugin